2.1. Embedded graphs

 a NetworkX graph object

-a dictionary mapping vertices to their (x, y) coordinates
+a dictionary mapping node ids to their index in the coord_matrix

 __init__()[source]